haxala1r/haxala1r.github.io/index.md

 Anyway, that's my introduction page.
 Hopefully I'll add some other stuff to this site later.
 Like a blog, IDK... and maybe less self-doubt?
 Oh who am I kidding.
 There's ***always*** self-doubt, *no matter what you do.*

+Oh, also, [here's](/hello-world.html) the page where I explain some of my thought process and what I've learnt from the static website generator I made to make this site.